SamuelRicardoDS/todolist/README.md

-# this repository was my first project in react
+# This repository was my first project in React

 This project was bootstrapped with [Create React App] I used this comand to make a folder where i created a to do list for an orcestra project (junior company where I currently develop).